svendhoest/web-dev-workshop/README.md

 #### __Bonus Assignment (if there's still time)__

-Build the sites you have referenced in the list of blog teasers and in the navigation!
+Build the pages you have referenced in the list of blog teasers and in the navigation!
 You can use fictitious texts and placeholder images here.